MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

    - When finished updating the **Path** variable, click **OK**.
 Then click **OK** when returned to the **Environment Variables** dialog.

-6. Download SDK samples from GitHub (OPTIONAL)
+6. Download SDK samples from GitHub (OPTIONAL):

    - If you don't have one already, first create a [GitHub profile](https://github.com/join).
    - Then install the latest version of [Software Freedom Conservancy's Git client tools (Git Bash)](https://git-scm.com/download/)